durpintm/groupE_Assignment_2/README.md

 "# GroupE_Assignment_2"

-Function Three : Calculate Area of Ractangle created by Veerpal Kaur(500226407) this function will Calculate the area of rectangle by entering length and width.
+Function Three : Calculate Area of Rectangle created by Veerpal Kaur(500226407)
+This function will Calculate the area of rectangle by entering length and width.

-Function Seven : Check Palindrome created by Gurcharan Singh(500228108) this function will tells weather the entered string is palidrome or not by using strings
+Function Seven : Check Palindrome created by Gurcharan Singh(500228108)
+This function will tells weather the entered string is palidrome or not by using strings

 Function Two: Fibonacci Number
-Created by Sushil Aryal(500226789) this function will show the series of fibonacci series upto the term based on user input.
+Created by Sushil Aryal(500226789)
+This function will show the series of fibonacci series upto the term based on user input.

+Function One: Generate Random Number between a range of two number from input Created by Durpim Thapa Magar(500217688)
+This method will take two numbers from the user input and generate a random number between those two numbers